-How a company responds to a request from a shareholder for a replacement share certificate will vary from company to company and largely depends on the relationship the company has with its shareholders.
-Also, if the value of the shares represented by the lost share certificate is fairly modest the company may take a different approach than if the certificate represents a sizeable holding.
-That said, the Company ought to be consistent in its dealings with all shareholders and companies should design and document a formal process to be followed when replacing any lost share certificate.
-The steps below detail a practical process for a company to follow.
+How the company responds to a request from the shareholder for a replacement share certificate will vary from company to company and largely depends on the relationship the company has with its shareholders.
+Equally, if the value of the shares represented by the lost share certificate is fairly modest, the company may take a different approach than if the certificate represents a sizeable holding or significant value.
+That said, the company ought to be consistent in its dealings with all shareholders and companies should design and document a formal process to be followed when replacing any lost share certificate.
+The steps below detail a practical process that a company might follow:

 1 Verify the request for a replacement share certificate

-Complications can arise, even at this early stage, if the shareholder has moved house – often the cause of the loss – and not advised the company of the new address.
-Some companies will issue new certificates to shareholders with their new address when they receive a notification of a change of address whereas some companies simply endorse the old certificate with the new address.
+Complications can arise, even at this early stage, if the shareholder has moved house and not advised the company of their new address.
+Some companies issue new certificates to shareholders displaying the new shareholder contact address, at the time they receive a notification of a change of address.
+Alternatively, some companies simply endorse the old certificate with the new address.
 Either way, the company should have updated the register of shareholders with the new address.

 2 Seek an indemnity from the shareholder

-The company will usually seek an indemnity – a signed statement – from the shareholder who has lost the certificate.
-The purpose of an indemnity is to protect the company from any loss arising from the use or misuse of the original certificate if it is recovered.
-We’ve created a template form of indemnity for a lost share certificate that you can adapt and use.
+Most companies seek an indemnity – a signed statement – from the shareholder who has lost the certificate.
+The purpose of a lost share certificate indemnity is to protect the company from any loss arising from the use or misuse of the original certificate if it is recovered.
+We’ve created a template lost share certificate indemnity form that you can tailor for you own use.

 3 Consider seeking a third party indemnity guarantee

-Where this is the case the company may require the shareholder to have a bank or insurance company join in – be a co-signatory – to the indemnity.
+Where this is the case, the company may require the shareholder to have a bank or insurance company countersign the indemnity.
 For this the bank or insurance company will charge and the level of their fee will be broadly proportional to their potential financial exposure.
 The countersignatory agrees to indemnify the company from and against all claims that may be brought against the company as a result of issuing a replacement certificate.

 4 Record the replacement share certificate